knpuniversity/symfony2-series/knpu/routing.rst

 The defaults ``_controller`` key is the second critical piece of every route.
 It tells Symfony which controller to execute when the route is matched.
 But a controller is just a fancy word for a PHP function.
-SoYyou write this controller function and Symfony executes it when the route is matched.
+So you write this controller function and Symfony executes it when the route is matched.

 The _controller Syntax